 Last up, we have the positive anti-inflammatory abilities of CBD, including a reported beneficial effect on a number of conditions including rheumatoid arthritis and irritable bowel syndrome (IBS).

-In the latter case, taking a low-strength CBD compound in the form of a tincture or gummy is often said to reduce both the number and severity of episodes of stomach cramps, bloating, constipation and/or diarrhea.
+In the latter case, taking a low-strength CBD compound in the form of a tincture or gummy is often said to reduce both the number and severity of episodes of stomach cramps, bloating, constipation and/or diarrhoea.
 With this comes the reduction in the digestive stress of an individual, decreasing both symptoms and discomfort.

 There are a number of ways in which CBD can be used to reduce metabolic stress, but the three main factors pertinent to the majority of individuals are as follows: